nexmo-community/aws-transcribe-voice-notes/README.md

 (\*) *Note: Your AWS account may be limited to only 2 active Access Keys.
 To create a new pair of Keys, you may need to "Make Inactive" an existing active Access Key ID, however before doing so, you need to absolutely make sure that key is not used by your other applications.*

-## About this connector
+## About this reference connection

-Vonage Voice API's Amazon Transcribe connector for Voice Notes transcribe audio clips created with Vonage API Client SDK (WebRTC client).
+Vonage Voice API's Amazon Transcribe reference connection for Voice Notes transcribe audio clips created with Vonage API Client SDK (WebRTC client).

-The Voice Note audio file must be converted to PCM 16 bits 16 kHz mono before submitting it via HTTP POST to this connector.
+The Voice Note audio file must be converted to PCM 16 bits 16 kHz mono before submitting it via HTTP POST to this reference connection.

-Your Vonage Voice API application uses HTTP POST to the connector address with the follwing requirements:
+Your Vonage Voice API application uses HTTP POST to the reference connection address with the follwing requirements:
 - The Voice Note audio file as binary payload for the HTTP POST body,
 - Must include at least the following query parameters:
-	- _**webhook_url**_ (e.g. https://myserver.mycompany.com:32000/transcript) where the transcript will be posted by the connector
+	- _**webhook_url**_ (e.g. https://myserver.mycompany.com:32000/transcript) where the transcript will be posted by the reference connection
 	- _**language_code**_ (e.g. en-US), which defines the transcription language
 - Your application may send/use any additional query parameter names and values for your application logic needs, except it **may not** use/send the following reserved query parameter names:
 	- _**transcript**_
 	- _**service**_

-A few seconds later, the connector posts back to your Vonage Voice API application webhook_url a JSON formatted payload (in the body of an HTTP POST):</br>
+A few seconds later, the reference connection posts back to your Vonage Voice API application webhook_url a JSON formatted payload (in the body of an HTTP POST):</br>
 	- the _**"transcript"**_,</br>
 	- the name of the _**"service"**_, which is "AWS Transcribe" in this case,</br>
-	- and all other values sent as query parameters of the original request to the connector, e.g. _**"webhook_url"**_, _**"language_code"**_, and any additional query parameters that have been sent in the original HTTP POST</br>
+	- and all other values sent as query parameters of the original request to the reference connection, e.g. _**"webhook_url"**_, _**"language_code"**_, and any additional query parameters that have been sent in the original HTTP POST</br>

-## Running Transcibe connector for Voice Notes
+## Running Transcibe reference connection for Voice Notes

 You may select one of the following 4 types of deployments.